ykozxy/ykozxy/README.md

 **Hi there!**

-I'm **Xuyang Zhou**, a Computer Science major undergraduate @ UCLA and an independent developer.
+I'm **Xuyang Zhou**, a Computer Science major undergraduate @ UCLA and an incoming SDE interm @ TikTok.
 I'm interested in AI algorithms, web development, and writing code for anything!

 You can reach me via nickzhouxy@g.ucla.edu or nick.zhouxy@gmail.com.